CivClassic/MemeMana/README.md

 Your virtual Mana can be materialized into physical Mana, but **beware: physical Mana can't refuel pearls, and it can't be converted back into virtual Mana**.
 Physical Mana is currently useless, but it might have a use in the future, like converting it to XP, or using it as an instant payment system.
-That said, you can get physical Mana by typing `/manamaterialize` and then clicking on Mana to materialize it.
+That said, you can get physical Mana by typing `/manamaterialize` or `/mnmat` and then clicking on Mana to materialize it.

 ## I don't want to make a spreadsheet of all my login times.
 How do I check when my Mana will decay?

 Hovering over the Mana in your `/manamaterialize` GUI will give you detailed information about when it will decay.

+## I'm pearled and very very salty about it, and I want someone to blame.
+How do I figure out who is sponsoring my pearl?

+You can do `/manafuellog` or `/mnfl` to list all the times anyone has refueled or upgraded your pearl, including the person who originally recieved the mana for logging in.

 ## I'm an admin and I want to investigate someone's Mana without typing SQL queries.
 What do?

-`/manainspect <Player or Group>`
+`/manainspect <Player or Group>` to see their `/manamaterialize` thingy and their `/mns`, or `/manaviewtranslog <Player or Group>` or `/mnvtl` to see their transaction log.

+## I'm an admin and I want to verify that MemeMana is working correctly without waiting for the login timer.
+What do?

+`/manasimulatelogin` to simulate logging in, skipping the timer.
+If you just want some mana to play with, use `/manaincrease Player Amount`.
+You can also reset someone's streak using `/manareset Player`.